 The Design-Build team shall use the most recent accepted cost-loaded CPM to estimate the value of the work performed and will submit this estimate as its payment request to the Engineer.
 The Design-Build Team shall submit the estimate of the value of the Work performed and the updated cost-loaded Schedule for each partial payment request.

 Failure to submit either part of the partial payment request will result in the Engineer withholding payment.
-With each payment request, the Design-Build Team shall certify that it has reviewed the cost-loaded CPM, that the payment request presents an accurate assessment of the level of completion of each work activity for which payment is being sought, and that the dollar value assigned to each work activities.
+With each payment request, the Design-Build Team shall certify that it has reviewed the cost-loaded CPM, that the payment request presents an accurate assessment of the level of completion of each work activity for which payment is being sought, and that the dollar value assigned to each work activity is reasonable and consistent with the dollar values assigned to all other work activities.
 The Engineer will only accept payment requests that have been certified by the Design-Build Team.